-When a person is diagnosed with dementia, it is important to discuss their future care needs and wishes.
-This can be upsetting but planning ahead will help them, and their family and friends, to prepare.

-One way to do this is to write an advance care plan which sets out the person's wishes for future treatment and care.
-By doing this in the early stages of dementia, they can have an input into how they will be cared for later.

-It is very important for the person to complete a lasting power of attorney (LPA) as soon as possible.
-This is a legal document that lets them appoint someone to make financial, health and care decisions on their behalf if they are no longer able to do so.
-This may seem a distant prospect, but dementia is unpredictable and some people deteriorate quickly.
+When a person is diagnosed with dementia, it's important to discuss their future care needs and wishes.
+This can be upsetting, but planning ahead will help them and their family and friends, to prepare.
+One way to do this is to write an Advance Care Plan which sets out the person's wishes for future treatment and care.
+By doing this in the early stages of dementia, they can have an input into how they will be cared for.
+It is also advisable for the person to complete a lasting power of attorney (LPA): a legal document that lets them appoint someone to make financial, health and care decisions on their behalf if they are no longer able to do so.

-For more information on advance care plans and LPA, please see details of our Finance and young onset dementia leaflet in Sources of support on p14.
+See Sources of support on p10 for details of our leaflets on Advance Care Plans and LPA.